Oratorio

-An oratorio ([oraˈtɔːrjo]) is a large musical composition for orchestra, choir, and soloists.
-Like most operas, an oratorio includes the use of a choir, soloists, an instrumental ensemble, various distinguishable characters, and arias.
-However, opera is musical theatre, while oratorio is strictly a concert piece – though oratorios are sometimes staged as operas, and operas are sometimes presented in concert form.
-In an oratorio, the choir often plays a central role, and there is generally little or no interaction between the characters, and no props or elaborate costumes.
-A particularly important difference is in the typical subject matter of the text.
-Opera tends to deal with history and mythology, including age-old devices of romance, deception, and murder, whereas the plot of an oratorio often deals with sacred topics, making it appropriate for performance in the church.
-Protestant composers took their stories from the Bible, while Catholic composers looked to the lives of saints, as well as to Biblical topics.
+An oratorio ([oraˈtɔːrjo]) is a musical composition with dramatic or narrative text for choir, soloists and orchestra or other ensemble.

+Similar to opera, an oratorio includes the use of a choir, soloists, an instrumental ensemble, various distinguishable characters (e.g. soloists), and arias.
+However, opera is musical theatre, and typically involves significant theatrical spectacle, including sets, props, and costuming, as well as staged interactions between characters.
+In oratorio, there is generally minimal staging, with the chorus often assuming a more central dramatic role, and the work is typically presented as a concert piece – though oratorios are sometimes staged as operas, and operas are not infrequently presented in concert form.

+A particularly important difference between opera and oratorio is in the typical subject matter of the text.
+An opera libretto may deal with any conceivable dramatic subject (e.g. history, mythology, Richard Nixon (Nixon in China), Anna Nicole Smith (Anna Nicole) and the Bible); the text of an oratorio often deals with sacred subjects, making it appropriate for performance in the church, which remains an important performance context for the genre.
+Catholic composers looked to the lives of saints and stories from the Bible.
+Protestant composers also often looked to biblical topics, but sometimes looked to the lives of notable religious figures, such as Carl Loewe's Jan Hus, an oratorio about the early reformer, Jan Hus.
 Oratorios became extremely popular in early 17th-century Italy partly because of the success of opera and the Catholic Church's prohibition of spectacles during Lent.
-Oratorios became the main choice of music during that period for opera audiences.
+Oratorios became the main choice of music during that annual period for opera audiences.

+Conventionally, oratorio implies the sincere religious treatment of sacred subjects, such that non-sacred oratorio is generally qualified as 'secular oratorio': a piece of terminology that would, in some historical contexts, have been regarded as oxymoronic, or at least paradoxical, and viewed with a degree of scare-quoted skepticism.
+Despite this enduring and implicit context, oratorio on secular subjects has been written from the genre's origins.

 History

 Etymology

-The word oratorio comes from the Latin verb orare, to pray.
-Hence oratory.
+The word oratorio comes from the Latin verb ōrō (present infinitive ōrāre), meaning to orate or speak publicly, to pray, or to beg or plead, related to the Attic Greek noun ἀρά (ará, 'prayer').
+(Hence the disambiguation entry for 'oratory', including oratory (worship).)
 The musical composition was "named from the kind of musical services held in the church of the Oratory of St. Philip Neri in Rome (Congregazione dell'Oratorio) in the latter half of the 16th cent."
+The word is only attested in English from 1727, with the equivalent 'oratory' in prior use, from 1640.